pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-retentionlabel-remove.md

 # spo file retentionlabel remove

-Clears the retention label from a list item
+Clears the retention label from a file

 ## Usage